Best Hearing Aids for Active Lifestyles, Tested and Reviewed by Audiologists

 - One of the most expensive options on the market

 Starkey hearing aids vary in price, depending on where you purchase them.
-Exact costs aren’t available online, but you can expect to pay between $1,000 to $4,000 per hearing aid.
-This company’s industry-leading technology and wellness features, like fall detection, justify the high cost.
+Exact costs aren’t available online, but Dr. Reisman estimates you can spend between $1,000 and $4,000 per hearing aid.
+That makes Starkey one of the most expensive brands available, even for prescription hearing aids.
+Their industry-leading technology and wellness features, like fall detection, justify the high cost.
+Dr. Reisman doesn’t call the Starkey Genesis AI “the Rolls-Royce of hearing aids” without reason!

 -